 The airport also sits at the edge of a mountain.
 Cliff on one side, a stone wall on the other, with a 527-metre runway in between.
-You might think that this is way too short for an airport runway, but that’s exactly it.
+You might think that this is a tad short for an airport runway, but that’s exactly it.
 To put it in perspective, think of the main runway at the Ninoy Aquino International Airport.
 Lukla Airport’s runway is about seven times shorter than that!

 I’m no aviation expert, but this means pilots would have to time their landing and takeoff perfectly to avoid potential accidents.
 A not-so-fun fact: There’s been a record of at least eight significant accidents within the past two decades involving Lukla Airport.
 The most recent one was of a Summit Air plane in April 2019.
 A co-pilot and two policemen standing by died after the plane skidded off the runway while attempting to take off.

 We spent about an hour at the boarding area of Tribhuvan International Airport’s Domestic Terminal, waiting for an announcement whether the flights would push through or not.
 Let’s just say that the weather wasn’t ideal that morning.
 I was close to backing out of the whole trip thinking it was a sign that something terrible was bound to happen.
-It didn’t help that everyone else kept silent, either.
+It didn’t help that everyone else around me kept silent, either.
 Some months, passengers would wait hours (even days) just to hear a boarding call!